leilab-master/IfcWebExplorer/README.md

 Based on Python 3, Flask and JavaScript, IfcWebExplorer is a cross-platform IFC data viewer to look up the IFC attributes and relationships.
 IFC schema files are parsed using IfcOpenShell (http://www.ifcopenshell.org/).

 If you are not familiar with python, you can download the IFCWEBEXPLORER.zip file and unzip it.
 There will be a “static” folder and a “server.exe” file.
-Then, double click the “server.exe” file and allow your computer to run this program.
+Then, double click the “server.exe” file to run it.
 The details about how to use IfcWebExplorer are included in the manual file (how_to_use_IfcWebExplorer.pdf).

-If you are familiar with python, you can download the source files in.
-The start file is “server.py”.
+If you are familiar with python, you can download the source files.
+You can start from “server.py”.

 # Acknowledgement
 Special thanks to Mr. Marijn van Aerle, IfcWebExplorer started from the python code shared at the following github site.